jchapuis/akka-persistent-entity/README.md

 ### Testing
-Thanks to abstraction and separation of concerns, our command business logic requires minimal test setup, and distinct behavioural aspects can be covered in isolation:
+Thanks to abstraction and separation of concerns, our commands and events logic requires minimal test setup and the distinct behavioural aspects can be covered in isolation:
  - command replies according to command parameters and entity states
  - generated events according to entity state and commands
  - resulting entity states from stimulating event applier with events